 To discuss this issue, one must first discuss which processes causes a species to cease to exist.
 Some such processes are:

-After that, Homo Sapiens continued to live as a hunter-gatherer until about 10 000 years ago, when agriculture suddenly began and rapidly changed the prosperity of Homo Sapiens.
+After first occuring, Homo sapiens continued to live as a hunter-gatherer until about 10 000 years ago, when agriculture suddenly began and rapidly changed the prosperity of Homo sapiens.
 Why did this suddenly happen 10 000 years ago?
-Many anthropologists believe that again, the cause was a mutation, probably in the area of linguistic skills.
+Many anthropologists believe that again, the cause was a mutation, perhaps in the area of linguistic skills.

 One of the researchers behild this result is qouted as saying "Our studies indicate that the trend that is the defining characteristic of human evolution -- the growth of brain size and complexity -- is likely still going on If our species survives for another million years or so, I would imagine that the brain by then would show significant structural differences from the human brain of today."

-Thus, it seems as if Homo Sapiens has evolved, and as if the major evolutionary events occurred quite suddenly.
-If this continues, we can expect that a sudden good mutation perhaps 10 000 years into the future can again change Homo Sapiens by natural selection.
+Thus, it seems as if Homo sapiens has evolved, and as if the major evolutionary events occurred quite suddenly.
+If this continues, we might expect that a sudden good mutation perhaps 10 000 years into the future can again change Homo sapiens by natural selection.
 Of course we do not know exactly when this mutation will evolve.

 Natural selection is most effective when many animals die before reproduction.
 Thus, natural selection is more effective in developing countries.
 In industrial countries, medical development allows most of those who would die to live and reproduce.

 However, this is counteracted by immigration of people from less developed countries.
-This immigration is today so large, that it can probably counter the risk of deterioration of the species as a whole.
+This immigration is today so large, that it might counter the risk of deterioration of the species as a whole.

 Also, future use of genetic manipulation and intentional breeding can be expected to counteract degradation.